ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 # Policy Recommendations

-This section is intended as suggestions to implementors of HTTPS Clients, HTTPS Servers, and Auditors.
+This section is intended as suggestions to implementors of HTTPS Clients, HTTPS Servers, and CT auditors.
 It is not a requirement for technique of implementation, so long as privacy considerations established above are obeyed.